ArrowDFMs/arrow-markets-sdk/README.md

 Arrow Markets has an API for interacting with its contract suite.
 This is due to the fact that we compute an option's price off-chain and therefore must pass it securely as a part of the transaction parameters.
 The transaction must be submitted by the deployer of the contracts.

-There is a `constants.ts` file in the repository that contains useful variables and objects such as the API URL and the router contract.
+There is an `arrow-sdk.ts` file in the repository that contains useful variables, objects, and functions, such as the API URL and the router contract.
 For reference, the scripts contained within the `./examples` folder make use of that file.

 ## API URLs